rseip-rh/hello-world/README.md

 ### Setup Tekton Task github-set-status

-Make sure to run from inside namespace hello-world
+Make sure to run from inside namespace hello-world-pipeline

-`oc project hello-world`
+`oc project hello-world-pipeline`

 If GitHub token has not yet been created: